0xMordecai/K8s/Understanding_Kubernetes_pods/Troubleshooting_pods.md

 # Tip III

 **By default, a container runs as the root user if you don’t specify the user within the Dockerfile while building the image.
 You can set a `runAsUser` attribute within your pod’s security context if you want to run your pod as a specific user, but this is not ideal.
 The best practice is to bake the user within the container image.**

+We’ve discussed troubleshooting running containers, but what if the containers fail to start for some reason?